"Arctic College Brings On-Line University Studies to Nunavut," Jamie Bell, Nunavut Arctic College, Feb. 14, 2011,

 Paying for school

-Nunavut residents enrolled in a designated program at an approved postsecondary school can be eligible for government aid through the Financial Assistance for Nunavut Students program.
-The program provides loans, grants and reimbursements in the following categories:
+Nunavut residents enrolled in a designated program at an approved postsecondary school may be eligible for government aid through the Financial Assistance for Nunavut Students program.
+The program may provide assistance in the following categories:

 - Basic Grant